fulara/err_prop_rust/README.md

 ```
 After you are done with your calculations use the `.err()` method or better `.err_times_eps()` to get static upper bound value of accumulated error
 # bunch of method unimplemented!()
 There is bunch of methods which are unimplemented!().
 Why?
-Because I needed to provide them however I did not them yet, so I just put unimplemented!().
+Because I needed to provide them however I did not needed them yet, so I just put unimplemented!().
 Most important std::ops::* are implemented that is:
 ```
 +, - , *, /